 Having said that, I can’t think of any reason why anyone can not be *active* seven days per week.
 Our bodies were made to move.
 Being sedentary is something that we humans have only experimented with for a few decades, after we evolved to be constantly in motion.
 But you don’t need to *run* every day, or even *exercise.* Just move.
 Walk.
 Have fun.
 Don’t sit all day.
 Don’t even stand all day.
 Move about.

 - Eat protein and fat.
 How much fat to eat varies from very little to tons of it depending upon the expert you’re listening to.
-Trans-fatty acids seem bad.
+Stick to saturated fats (butter, meat fats, avocados).
+Trans-fatty acids (French fries) seem bad.
 I guess.
 For now.

 - Eat veggies.
 I actually think no one is against veggies.
 Yet.
 (Note: recently I’ve discovered “fodmaps” which implicates some veggies as problematic.
-Figure.)
+Figures.)

 - Junk food is, well, junk food.
 Avoid eating much of it.
 We mostly know what junk food is.
 (It tastes really good.)